 Dr Patricia Watts

 Patricia is an independent art therapist, practice supervisor and consultant who specialises in working with children and young people.
-Patricia also works as a Safeguarder – a ministerial appointment with the Safeguarders Panel, as an Independent Report Writer for Children’s Hearings Scotland and as a Visiting Lecturer on the MSc Art Therapy and Play Therapy courses at Queen Margaret University.
+Patricia is also a Visiting Lecturer on the MSc Art Therapy and Play Therapy courses at Queen Margaret University.
 Patricia previously facilitated arts-based participation workshops with children and young people as part of the Independent Care Review.